 Then as now, the school’s teachers and parents had to raise funds to enable it to continue and prosper.
 During the 1950s, salaries were paid in part by the school committee, and school fees remained nominal – Alison Brown remembers paying R5 per term for school fees.
 In 1958 one of the committee members raised 2 pounds by cutting each boy’s hair for 1 shilling.
 Through the 1960s, the secretary’s salary was R20 per term, but after 7 years it was increased by R5.
 With Daphne on the PTA:

 “Films were a highlight,” for little Rachel Moore.
-“We often watched nature/ national geographic type of films,” she says.
+“We often watched nature/ National Geographic type films,” she says.

-When asked about this test, Dr Phil du Plessis, practising in Kalk Bay at present, replied that he “hasn’t the foggiest” what it might have been about; but you can guess that coughing will show what needs to show.
+When asked about this test, Dr Phil du Plessis, practicing in Kalk Bay, replied that he “hasn’t the foggiest” what it might have been about; but you can guess that coughing will show what needs to show.